 The result is an archive with cumulative attestations: a chain of seals across cryptographic generations, each providing evidence that the archive existed in its current form before the next era's algorithms were used.

-_seal table accommodates multiple seals across generations.
-The original seal record is preserved verbatim.A re-sealed archive carries a chain of attestations:
+manifest.json, which is structured to accommodate multiple seals across generations.
+The original seal record is preserved verbatim, and the database itself is unchanged — re-sealing produces a new manifest, not a new database.A re-sealed archive carries a chain of attestations:

 A reviewer evaluating a re-sealed archive can choose which generation of attestation to verify against.
 The original seal proves "this archive existed in this form before [original date]."
 The new seal proves "this archive exists in this form as of [new date], verified under [new algorithm]."
 Together they form an unbroken chain.